Configuring an SMI-S Provider for iSCSI Target Server in VMM

 The following example shows how to install the SMI-S provider.

-Enable and install iSCSI Target Server by using the following steps:
+Prepare the iSCSI Target Server for management by VMM by using the following steps:

 Obtain the iSCSI Target Server local administrative credentials that are based on user name and password as follows: